In this chapter we’ll cover chatbot fundamentals, including what a chatbot is, how it works and why it’s important.

 Developed in just a few months using Teneo, Skoda’s conversational AI bot Laura is transforming online experience.
 Customers can chat with Laura to discuss their needs, such as what they will be using the car for or what their budget is.
 Laura takes all the information the customer provides and recommends the most appropriate car from Skoda’s eight models.
 She can even include a comparison based on personal preferences.

 Shiseido, one of the world’s largest cosmetic companies reached an influential teen audience by providing make-up and advice and tips with a unique and engaging chatbot.

 Founded in 1872, Shiseido is the fifth largest cosmetics company in the world and operates in 120 countries and regions.
 Despite being steeped in history, innovation has always been at the heart of the business and Shiseido is using Teneo to develop a closer relationship with its younger customer base.

-Available on both iOS and Android, Beau-co (beautiful girl), enables Shiseido to be a reliable source of beauty information for Japanese teenage girls.
+Available on both iOS and Android, the chatbot application Beau-co (beautiful girl), enables Shiseido to be a reliable source of beauty information for Japanese teenage girls.
 With Teneo’s highly-evolved, natural language capabilities, customers can converse with Beau-co about all manner of beauty related topics such as how to apply eye make-up, as well as specific Shiseido products.

 Julia’s ability to answer queries fast means her Net Promoter Score is frequently higher than that of the call center agents.